fereol023/fereol023/README.md

 ### Hi there 👋

 Backend engineer specialized in Python 🐍 with some experience in DevOps and MLOps.
 With my dual role as project manager and developer, I am able to handle end-to-end data projects from design to production.
 My background in Statistics -> Data Science and Data Engineering allows me to combine strategic vision with technical skills to deliver innovative solutions... 🤹‍♂️

 ### 🔄 Last Updated:
 - README last updated on **22/10/2024**.

 <!--
+from analytics to engineering

 **fereol023/fereol023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: